 But VEGF also plays a role in cancer growth.
 Cancers need an ample blood supply.
 As

-a tumor grows larger, its cells can become hungry for oxygen.
+a tumor grows larger, its cells need more oxygen from the blood.
 The cancer encourages

 VEGF can also promote "leakiness" of blood vessels.
 This can lead to swelling in surrounding

-pressure within the skull and lead to brain damage.
+pressure within the skull and may lead to brain damage.
 Leaking blood vessels in the

 Why do I need this test?

 You may need this test if your healthcare provider wants to find out how quickly a

 tumor is growing.
 They might also order this test to see if your cancer is responding

 to treatments that work against VEGF.